 Beaverton Health and Science School

-The solar photovoltaic (PV) system at the Beaverton Health and Science School is one of three similar renewable energy systems installed on Beaverton School District (BSD) school buildings in 2011.
-These projects are a public-private partnership with the solar panels funded and installed by private energy investors and the schools providing roof space.
-BSD will benefit from free solar power generated by these PV systems for 15 years reducing purchases of electricity from PGE and saving the District about $30,000 each year in electricity costs.
-The PV system installed on this roof is rated to produce about 100,000 kWh of electricity per year under our sun and weather conditions.
-In addition, educational materials and data from the PV system is available to all District teachers for classroom work with students.
+The 99.79-kilowatt photovoltaic (PV) system installed at the Beaverton Health and Science School is one of three similar PV systems installed on Beaverton School District (BSD) school buildings in 2011.
+These projects are a public-private partnership that combines private energy investor funding and the donated roof space from each school.
+The partnership provides BSD with free solar power generated by the PV systems for 15 years, saving the District about $30,000.00 each year in electricity costs.
+The system installed on the Beaverton Health and Science School roof is rated to produce about 100,000 kilowatt-hours of electricity per year.